The right dog care information can make keeping Fido happy, healthy and well-mannered a whole lot easier.

 For information on both prescription and over-the-counter pain medications for dogs, check out this page...
 Pain Medication For Dogs.

-If your dog is seriously hurt, you suspect internal injuries, or he's showing ANY signs of illness/disease or real distress, get him to a veterinarian right away.
+But please remember, if your dog is seriously hurt, you suspect internal injuries, or he's showing ANY signs of illness/disease or real distress, get him to a veterinarian right away.

-Do not try to treat, or medicate, him yourself.
+Do not try to treat, or medicate, him yourself!